 Some options for getting around Bali include…

 Scooter hire – if you’re comfortable driving, it will save you lots of money in Bali.
 Rentals cost as little as 70,000 IDR per day and fuel costs next to nothing.
 Rent a scooter from your accommodation, any travel agency or reputable vendor, GetYourGuide.
 Be sure to wear a helmet!

 Uber / Grab / GoJek – these mobile apps are discouraged by the government.
 You can still use them but you’ll have to be sly and jump in without attracting attention, as the drivers can get in trouble.
-It’s worth it because they’re crazy cheap!
+It’s worth it because they’re crazy cheap so definitely the best option for a budget Bali itinerary!
 There are cars and scooter taxis available.